Best 24 online marketplaces in Germany 2026, reviewed

 Vinted.de is Germany’s top platform for second-hand fashion and accessories, where anyone can buy or sell used clothes.

 Vinted has become a significant player in the second-hand market.
-It reported a 36% increase in revenue for 2024.
+Year after year it reports increases in revenue.
 The platform allows users to sell items without fees and attracts casual sellers.
 Vinted’s community-focused approach and easy listing process make it popular among younger users.
 While not a direct sales channel for brands, it offers valuable market insights into trending products and resale value.

 Shpock